inkdrop-org/inkdrop-visualizer/README.md

 If you encounter any issues while using inkdrop, please use the `--debug` flag and report the issue.
 We're looking forward to help.

 ### Telemetry
 As this is a local CLI tool we have no information about your setup.
-The only telemetry we collect is a simple ping to our server, to estimate usage of the tool.
-To turn it off simply use the flag `--telemetry-off`
+The only telemetry we collect is a simple ping to our server, to estimate usage of the tool and the command line arguments you are using.
+To turn it off simply use the flag `--telemetry-off`.

 ### Development
 We welcome contributions and feedback!
 Feel free to open GitHub issues for bugs or feature requests.